loldruger/proschedio/README.md

 - [ ] Add support for GCP

 ### Support for Features
+- [ ] fetch products, regions, and plans from the provider
+- [ ] Retry mechanism
 - [ ] Add support for scheduling jobs for each provider's resources
 - [ ] Add More features for orchestrating resources